 Do you like your clam chowder thick and chunky, or smooth and creamy?
 With or without bacon, and that little pat of butter on top?
 However you take it, a steaming bowl of chowder on the Oregon Coast is liquid nourishment for the body and soul any time of year.
 Here’s your guide to some of visitors’ favorite bowls, so gather your dipping accoutrements (oyster crackers or saltines?) and enjoy.

-An Oregon icon since 1946, Mo’s now has locations in Astoria, Cannon Beach, Otter Rock, Newport, Lincoln City and Florence.
+An Oregon icon since 1946, Mo’s has locations in Astoria, Seaside, Cannon Beach, Otter Rock, Newport, Lincoln City and Florence.
 The silky-thin, buttery and bacon-studded base is a perfect vessel for dunking oyster crackers and thick garlic toast.
-With historic photos, casual vibe and delightfully kitschy nautical decor at every Mo’s, this go-to spot has been a tradition for generations of families who’ve grown up associating Mo’s with the Coast.
+With historic photos, a casual vibe and delightfully kitschy nautical decor at every Mo’s, this go-to spot has been a tradition for generations of families who’ve grown up associating Mo’s with the Coast.
 You can even get quarts of it shipped to you if you can’t find it in person.

 The clam chowder at Dooger’s Seafood and Grill in Seaside and Warrenton is so craveworthy that the restaurant sells chowder kits to go, with everything from the sea clams to dried potatoes and double-super secret seasonings provided (just add half and half and heavy cream).
 In Seaside dine inside or walk two blocks down the Promenade for a beachside picnic.